DanielTorreMiguel/steamdeck_automount/README.md

-# Plugin-Template
+# Steamdeck automount

-This is the template plugin for developing plugins for the [SteamOS Plugin Loader](https://github.com/SteamDeckHomebrew/PluginLoader).
+This is a plugin that mounts my external nvme drive.

 ## Usage

-1. Click on the green `Use this template` button to create a new repository for your plugin
+1. Add an entry to /etc/fstab with your drive.
+Must have the "user" setting
-2. Rename the `plugin_template.py` file to something unique
+2. Replace the UUID in main.py with the UUID of your drive
-3. Add your code to the plugin's python and html files.
+3. ????
-4. To use it, simply `git clone` the repo into the `/home/deck/homebrew/plugins` folder on your Steam Deck
+4. Profit

 ## License